Diversifying Human Pose in Synthetic Data for Aerial-view Human Detection: Experiments

-Scaling up the dataset without ensuring sufficient diversity does not guarantee improved task performance.
-In this section, we explore the scaling behavior of the pose-diversified synthetic dataset to investigate the benefits of having the diversity in human appearances.
-In general, there are two factors in our evaluation that control the scale of the synthetic dataset used for training: i) \emph{the overall scale of the dataset} and ii) \emph{the scale of the dataset selected when using PTL}.
-We use the results shown in Figs~\ref{fig:scalability_set_size}~and~\ref{fig:scalability_PTL_iter} to study the scaling behavior of the pose-diversified synthetic dataset according to each of these two factors.

-{\bf Scaling behavior in the data size.} It could be argued that the improved performance when using the pose-diversified synthetic dataset is due to using a larger set.
-In Fig~\ref{fig:scalability_set_size}, using the pose-diversified synthetic dataset consistently presents better accuracy on VisDrone and Okutama-Action even when using the same data size as the original synthetic dataset.
-When tested on ICG, the accuracy with PTL is worse when using the pose-diversified synthetic dataset, similar to the main results.
-We will discuss this behavior in the following subsections.
+{\bf Scaling behavior with data size.} One might assume that the improved performance of the pose-diversified synthetic dataset is due to its larger size.
+However, Fig.~\ref{fig:scalability_set_size} shows it consistently achieves better accuracy on VisDrone and Okutama-Action, even when matched in size with the original synthetic dataset.
+On ICG, PTL accuracy remains lower with the pose-diversified dataset, consistent with earlier results.
+This behavior is discussed in later sections.

-{\bf Scaling behavior as PTL evolves.} In Fig.~\ref{fig:scalability_PTL_iter}, PTL gradually increases the number of synthetic data used for training when running more iterations.
-When more than 200 synthetic images are selected, a clear gap appears between using the pose-diversified set and the original set on VisDrone and Okutama-Action.
-It is also observed that accuracy of using the original set plateaus or decreases as more images are selected.
-On the other hand, when using the pose-diversified set, accuracy continues to improve for the cross-domain setups (Okutama-Action and ICG).
-We conclude that \emph{ensuring sufficient diversity has the effect of improving task performance, and this benefit is even greater in cross-domain settings}.
+{\bf Scaling behavior as PTL evolves.} Fig.~\ref{fig:scalability_PTL_iter} illustrates how PTL gradually increases the synthetic data used during training.
+Once over 200 synthetic images are selected, a noticeable gap emerges, with the pose-diversified dataset outperforming the original on VisDrone and Okutama-Action.
+While accuracy for the original dataset plateaus or declines as more images are added, the pose-diversified set continues to improve in cross-domain setups (Okutama-Action and ICG).
+This highlights \emph{the importance of data diversity in enhancing performance, particularly in cross-domain settings}.

-{\bf Scaling behavior over PTL on ICG.} In Fig.~\ref{fig:scalability_PTL_iter}, it is noteworthy that when 2000 images are selected, using the pose-divsersified set yields better accuracy than using the original set on ICG.
-As mentioned earlier, accuracy is initially worse when using the pose-diversified dataset with fewer nadir-view images (\eg, VisDrone images) as ICG is mainly composed of nadir-view images.
-However, \emph{large-scale use of data that ensures sufficient diversity can eventually overcome this limitation}.
+{\bf Scaling behavior of PTL on ICG.} As shown in Fig.~\ref{fig:scalability_PTL_iter}, when 2000 images are selected, the pose-diversified dataset surpasses the original in accuracy on ICG.
+Initially, performance is lower due to the limited nadir-view images in the pose-diversified set, while ICG mainly contains nadir-view images.
+However, \emph{increasing data diversity at scale eventually mitigates this limitation and improves accuracy}.